Chain-of-Insight/nomsu/README.md

 * `utils.lua` - A set of utility actions used by nomsu.moon.
 * `consolecolors.lua` - Lua module that defines ANSI color codes for colored console output (used internally in nomsu.moon).
 * `examples/how_do_i.nom` - A simple walkthrough of some of the features of nomsu, written in nomsu. **This is a good place to start.**
-* `core/collections.nom` - Core library definitions related to collections, like lists and dictionaries.
-* `core/control_flow.nom` - Core library definitions related to control flow, like `if` statements and `for` loops.
-* `core/math.nom` - Core library definitions of math actions, like `sum of %` and `sqrt %`.
-* `core/metaprogramming.nom` - Core library essential functionality for metaprogramming, including macros to define macros, rules to define rules, and so on.
-This is where the language pulls itself up by its hair out the swamps of nothingness.
-* `core/operators.nom` - Core library definitions for operators like `=` and `+`.
-* `core/scopes.nom` - Core library definitions for instantiating new variable scopes.
-* `core/text.nom` - Core library definitions of text actions for stuff like concatenating strings.
+* `core/*.nom` - Core language definitions of stuff like control flow, operators, and metaprogramming, broken down into different files.
-* `lib/object.nom` - An optional library for doing object-oriented programming.
-* `lib/file_hash.nom` - An optional library for hashing files and looking up files by hash.
-* `lib/training_wheels.nom` - An optional library to define some syntactic sugar that makes Nomsu resemble other programming languages more closely.
+* `lib/*.nom` - Optional language libraries for stuff you might want, like interfacing with the OS, or doing Object Oriented Programming.
-* `tests/*.nom` - A somewhat exhaustive set of minimalist tests for almost every language feature defined in `lib/*.nom`
+* `tests/*.nom` - A somewhat exhaustive set of minimalist tests for almost every language feature defined in `core/*.nom` and `lib/*.nom`
-* `compile_lib.sh` - script to precompile lib/\*.nom so they can be loaded faster.
+* `compile_lib.sh` - script to precompile `core/*.nom` and `lib/*.nom` so they can be loaded faster.
 This is optional.

 ## Extra